trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2019-07-05-html-vs-code.md

 ## Going Forward
 All pages that you create beyond this point, can be created using similar steps.
 You would have already installed your extensions and they will remain until you have either removed them, or removed Visual Studio Code altogether.

-For the Full compliment of the Power of Bootstrap 4, you can check their official [website](https://getbootstrap.com/){:target="_blank"}
+For the Full compliment of the Power of Bootstrap 4, you can check their official <a href="https://getbootstrap.com" target="_blank"> website </a>

 I hope you enjoyed this exercise.
 Have Fun!